MPH Occupational Health

 - Identify, synthesise and conduct secondary analysis of qualitative data on topics relevant to primary care, public health or health services research.

-- How to sample and recruit in qualitative research
+- Introduction to qualitative research

-- Introduction to qualitative research in a digital age (e.g. conducting qualitative research using social media)
+- Qualitative research in a digital age

 Teaching and learning methods